-Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Easterly anomalies have persisted in the west-central Pacific since November (black box) consistent with La Nina conditions.
+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

+Easterly anomalies (blue shading) represent anomalous east-to-west flow Easterly anomalies have persisted in the west-central Pacific since November (black box) consistent with La Nina conditions.
 The magnitude of these anomalies, however, has gradually weakened over the period.
 In late January, easterly winds weakened and westerly anomalies developed near the Date Line due to MJO activity.
-A burst of westerly winds associated with the MJO moved across the Pacific early-to-mid May.
-Most recently, easterly anomalies have returned to the western Pacific.
+A burst of westerly wind anomalies associated with the MJO moved across the Pacific in early-to-mid May.
+Since mid-May, easterly anomalies have replaced prevailing westerly anomalies across the western Indian (red box).